Can you make money trading with fundamentals?

 Because of the short holding period, traders generally look at volatility as a risk.
 Then to mitigate risk, they use a different set of approaches.
 These include considering trade size, stop losses, profit-taking, and optimal risk-reward ratios.

-- Stop loss.
-This is an order which automatically closes out your trade when the market price moves beyond a predetermined price level.
+• Stop loss.
+This is an order that automatically closes out your trade when the market price moves beyond a predetermined price level.

 Mindset